Skip to content

 Investing in Salt

-As with many other commodities the salt price is primarily affected by supply and demand, but geopolitical factors and even the weather can have some effect also.
+As with many other commodities the price is primarily affected by supply and demand, but geopolitical factors and even the weather can have some effect also.

 Interested in Commodities?